TASH SORENSEN INTERVIEWS OUR OWN ANGUS BURTON

 TS What's the most magical journey an individual can make?

 AB Two hours south of Hobart there’s a sign that says “You have reached the end of the road.
 The southernmost driveable point of Australia.
 You are now closer to Antarctica than to Cairns.”
 Take some water and walk two hours down to South Cape Bay and experience the waves and wind coming uninterrupted off the end of the earth, that gives you some pretty cool perspective on the world.

 AB Wow!
 It was 2011 and you had just arrived in India to start six months work and I was en route to New York.
-I can remember these details: there was Taj in the name somewhere; she was wearing a purple satin kimono; I think she was Malaysian but we were eating Japanese?
-And she and Adam exchanged details and were going to go on holiday in Vietnam.
-That’s what I love about bars and restaurants, if you’re open you might meet absolutely anybody at any time.
+I can remember these details - there was 'Taj' in her name somewhere; she was wearing a purple satin kimono; I think she was Malaysian but we were eating Japanese?
+And she and Adam exchanged details and were going to go on holiday to Vietnam.
+That’s what I love about bars and restaurants if you’re open you might meet absolutely anybody at any time.

 TS What's your favourite cheese?